unconst/BitTensor/README.md

 In absence of centralized control, the network uses a digital token to provide incentive for intelligence contribution.
 The the reciever has more sway over the network's mathematical objective.

-Each learning module use a variety of techniques to make the system robust and efficient:  (1) delayed gradients and (2) synthetic inputs allow us to cut independence between node in the network, and (3) Fishers Information pruning allows us to evaluate the contribution of our neighbors.
+Each learning module use (1) delayed gradients and (2) synthetic inputs to cut independence between nodes in the network, and (3) Fishers Information pruning to evaluate the contribution of our neighbors.

-Running this software connects your instance into the network and rewards that instance for producing information significant in reducing the overall error in the network.
+Version 1 focuses on language embeddings but the final result will focus on general multitask learning.

 ## To-Run

+Running this software creates and connects your instance into the network.
+To begin, you will need to:

 1. [Install Docker](https://docs.docker.com/install/)
 1. [Make account on Digital Ocean](https://www.digitalocean.com/)
 1. [Make a Digital Ocean API key](https://cloud.digitalocean.com/account/api/tokens)

+Then:

 ```
 $ git clone https://github.com/unconst/BitTensor